You do not have to “just live” with your tinnitus anymore!

 Maskers : Tinnitus maskers are small electronic devices that look like hearing aids and are tuned to generate sound that masks or covers up the tinnitus.
 Like hearing aids, they may provide relief from the tinnitus, but will not enhance hearing and may interfere with understanding speech.
 Many types of devices, such as fans, radios and sound generators can be used as tinnitus maskers to help tinnitus sufferers to fall asleep or get back to sleep.
 Long-term use of maskers is more like using a Band-Aid.
 Other forms of sound therapy (see above) are better for long-term management of tinnitus.

 Medicine / drug therapy : Some tinnitus sufferers develop anxiety and other strong emotional responses to their tinnitus.
 Certain medicines may provide relief from these emotional reactions and provide some relief from the tinnitus.
 Other medicines and nutritional supplements have provided relief in some patients.

 Relaxing : Learning how to relax is very helpful if the noise in your ears frustrates you.
 Stress makes tinnitus seem worse.
 By relaxing, you have a chance to rest and better deal with the sound.

-What is the next step? : Schedule an appointment with Dr. Julie to evaluate and discuss your tinnitus.Schedule an Appointment
+What is the next step? : Schedule an appointment with Dr. Julie and her team to evaluate and discuss your tinnitus.Schedule an Appointment